Ellipses [#2] PREVIEW 2017

 Ellipses […] is an online publication and peer reviewed platform for creative research realised in live, digital formats.
-For this issue of Ellipses [ … ] we are proposing a call for creative work across a range of disciplines that responds to another call: open the gates.
+For this second issue, Ellipses [#2] we made a call for creative work across a range of disciplines that responds to another call: open the gates.